Alford's late pickoff saves Falcons' 23-20 win over Browns - WHIZ News

 The Browns (2-2) moved past the 50 but on third and 23, Alford picked off Brissett’s pass intended for David Bell.

-The Falcons leaned on a balanced running attack led by rookie Tyer Algeier, who had 10 carries for 84 yards.
+The Falcons leaned on a balanced running attack led by rookie Tyer Algeier, who had 10 carries for 84 yards, including a 42-yarder.
 Caleb Huntley and Cordarrelle Patterson each ran for touchdowns.

-Chubb, with his Cedartown (Georgia) High School team watching from the stands, broke free around left end for a 28-yard touchdown run that gave Cleveland a 20-17 lead and pushed him over 100 yards.
-Chubb worked out with his high school team, about an hour from Atlanta, in the offseason.

 Huntley had only one carry this season before he seized an opportunity in the second half.
 Huntley, who was on the practice squad before being elevated to the active roster on Saturday, had eight carries for 54 yards, including his 5-yard scoring run that gave the Falcons a 17-13 lead early in the fourth quarter.